Glenn Curtiss

 Glenn Hammond Curtiss (May 21, 1878 – July 23, 1930) was an American aviation and motorcycling pioneer, and a founder of the U.S. aircraft industry.
 He began his career as a bicycle racer and builder before moving on to motorcycles.
 As early as 1904, he began to manufacture engines for airships.
 In 1908, Curtiss joined the Aerial Experiment Association, a pioneering research group, founded by Alexander Graham Bell at Beinn Bhreagh, Nova Scotia, to build flying machines.

 Curtiss won a race at the world's first international air meet in France and made the first long-distance flight in the U.S. His contributions in designing and building aircraft led to the formation of the Curtiss Aeroplane and Motor Company, which later merged into the Curtiss-Wright Corporation.
 His company built aircraft for the U.S. Army and Navy, and, during the years leading up to World War I, his experiments with seaplanes led to advances in naval aviation.
 Curtiss civil and military aircraft were some of the most important types in the interwar and World War II eras.

 Birth and early career

-Glenn Curtiss was born in Hammondsport in the Finger Lakes region of New York in 1878.
-His mother was Lua Curtiss née Andrews and his father was Frank Richmond Curtiss a harness maker who had arrived in Hammondsport with Glenn's grandparents in 1876.
+Glenn Curtiss was born in 1878 in Hammondsport, New York, situated on the southern tip of Keuka Lake, one of the Finger Lakes in New York.
+His mother was Lua Curtiss née Andrews and his father was Frank Richmond Curtiss, a harness maker who had arrived in Hammondsport with Glenn's grandparents in 1876.
 Glenn's paternal grandparents were Claudius G. Curtiss, a Methodist Episcopal clergyman, and Ruth Bramble.
 Glenn Curtiss had a younger sister, Rutha Luella, also born in Hammondsport.

 Although his formal education extended only to eighth grade, his early interest in mechanics and inventions was evident at his first job at the Eastman Dry Plate and Film Company (later Eastman Kodak Company) in Rochester, New York.
+His job at the factory was to stencil numbers on the paper backing of the film manufactured by the company.
+He figured out how to speed up the process of stenciling and built a "stencil machine": a rack with a brush on a hinge which would stencil one hundred paper strips with a single stroke of the brush.
+This improved his throughput ten times, and eventually the company adopted his invention.

-He invented a stencil machine adopted at the plant and later built a rudimentary camera to study photography.
+He also built a rudimentary camera to study photography.